 2. Choose Design Elements

-Color palette, font styles and graphics all help tell your story and brand your message.
+Color in resumes, font styles and graphics all help tell your story and brand your message.
 By selecting the right combination of design elements, your infographic resume will be unique to you.

 Expert designers recommend that you choose no more than two font types to keep your design simple.